dftfeDevelopers/dftfe/README.md

    - Principal developers emeriti
       - Krishnendu Ghosh (University of Michigan, USA)
       - Shiva Rudraraju  (University of Wisconsin Madison, USA)

+ - A complete list of the many authors that have contributed to DFT-FE over the past can be found at [authors](https://github.com/dftfeDevelopers/dftfe/blob/publicGithubDevelop/authors).

 License
 -------